des4maisons/til/gocd.md

+* When you first create a pipeline, you will need to "unpause" it before it'll run
 * You cannot rename a pipeline in gocd without losing all its history
 * When you create a new worker, need to "authorize" it
     * [from the gocd interface](http://www.go.cd/documentation/user/current/configuration/managing_a_build_cloud.html),